|Nutrition Facts (per serving)|

-Place the bread slices in a shallow baking dish, in one layer if possible.
+Place the bread slices in a shallow baking dish, in 1 layer if possible.
 If the bread is not very stale, let the sliced bread dry out in the open air overnight if possible.

 Place the milk (or wine), cinnamon sticks, sugar, and pinch of salt in a pot over medium heat.
 Bring mixture to a boil and let the mixture simmer for 1 to 2 minutes.
 Remove from heat and let cool.
 Remove cinnamon sticks.

 Pour milk mixture over the sliced bread, distributing the liquid evenly over all of the pieces.
 Let bread soak for 20 to 30 minutes, allowing it to soak up as much of the milk as possible.

 Heat a couple of inches of olive oil in a large heavy skillet until oil is hot enough that it sizzles gently when a piece of bread is adding to it.
 Cover a large plate with a layer of paper towels.

 Flip the bread and cook until both sides are golden brown, then carefully transfer rabanada to the plate lined with paper towels.
 Repeat with remaining slices of bread, cooking several simultaneously if the skillet is large enough.

 Mix the cinnamon and sugar and sprinkle mixture over both sides of the cooked rabanadas.
 If you would like to also coat the rabanadas with a sugar syrup, heat equal parts honey or maple syrup with water and quickly dip each pastry into the hot sugar syrup.

 Serve rabanadas warm or at room temperature with extra honey.